Trip25/Trip25/README.md

-- 👋 Hi, I’m @Trip25
+- Hi, I’m Tripti 👋
-- 👀 I’m interested in learning to code
+- 👀 Looking to learn more about coding and become Software Developer
-- 🌱 I’m currently learning html/CSS
- I also play Genshin Impact and Dota
+- Currently self-learning JavaScript